ritchie46/ritchievink.com/content/post/mlp.md

 ## Intro

 At the moment of writing this post it has been a few months since I've lost myself in the concept of machine learning.
-I have been using packages like TensorFlow, Keras and Scikit-learn to build a high conceptual understandig of the subject.
+I have been using packages like TensorFlow, Keras and Scikit-learn to build a high conceptual understanding of the subject.
 I did understand intuitively what the backpropagation algorithm and the idea of minimizing costs does, but I hadn't programmed it myself.
 Tensorflow is regarded as quite a low level machine learning package, but it still abstracts the backpropagation algorithm for you.
 In order to better understand the underlying concepts I've decided to build a simple neural network without any machine learning framework.
 In this post I describe my implementation of a various depth multi layer perceptron in Python.
 We'll be only using the Numpy package for the linear algebra abstraction.

 </br>